Philadelphia-Area Restaurants Perfect for Your Rehearsal Dinner

 Charley Dove in Rittenhouse.
 Photograph by Will Figg

 276 South 20th Street, Rittenhouse.

-This unpretentious restaurant is a longtime neighborhood BYOB favorite, with a capacity of 45 people.
+This unpretentious restaurant is a neighborhood BYOB favorite, with a capacity of 45 people.
 Weekend groups dine from a $45 prix-fixe menu that includes a family-style first course of salads and signature flatbreads, individual entrées and a dessert sampler.
-If you opt for a full buyout, you can decorate the venue to your liking (Audrey Claire works most regularly with Pure Design for floral arrangements) and confer with the restaurant to build a menu that’s totally you.
+If you opt for a full buyout, you can decorate the venue to your liking and confer with the restaurant to build a menu that’s totally you.
 Think: mini lamb burgers, grilled eggplant salad, swordfish and vegetable kabobs.
-Friday- and Saturday-night buyouts start at $4,500. —Taylor Carson
+Friday and Saturday event buyouts start at $3,500. —Taylor Carson